Efficiently unquenching QCD+QED at O($\alpha$): Conclusions

 In this work we have examined the Wick contractions which arise due to the charge of the sea quarks in the RM123 method.
 Such diagrams contribute, in principle, even to observables constructed from neutral fields and are therefore ubiquitous in the computation of iso-spin breaking corrections.
 We have proposed stochastic estimators for the quark lines in such diagrams which completely avoids the need to sample the Maxwell action stochastically, thus eliminating one additional source of variance.
 As for the case of disconnected contributions to current correlators, we have shown it is beneficial to consider certain flavour combinations which have greatly suppressed fluctuations.
 We have shown that the split-even estimators generalize also to domain-wall fermions and perform well compared with na\"ive estimators.
 Thus the frequency-splitting strategy of Ref.~\cite{Giusti:2019kff} should generalize appropriately for this fermion formulation.
 In the second topology, however, there is no cancellation of the short-distance effects in the variance by considering multiple flavours.
 In this case, we propose decomposing the diagram into a short-distance part to be estimated stochastically and a long-distance part estimated using position-space sampling.
 The variance is reduced sufficiently so that the gauge variance can be reached with a reasonable computational cost.
 Given their short-distance nature, these estimators should also succeed with smaller quark masses, and furthermore as the diagrams are universal to all iso-spin breaking corrections we anticipate that these simple decompositions ought to be beneficial in large-scale simulations.
 In particular we are developing these methods for refinements of our computations of iso-spin breaking corrections within the RBC/UKQCD collaboration, for example to meson (leptonic) decay rates~\cite{Boyle:2022lsi,Boyle:2022sgz}.

 \paragraph{Acknowledgments} We use the open-source and free software Grid as the data parallel C++ library for the lattice computations~\cite{Boyle:2016lbp}.
-The authors warmly thank the members of the RBC/UKQCD collaboration for valuable discussions and the use of ensembles of gauge configurations.
+The authors warmly thank members of the RBC/UKQCD collaboration for valuable discussions.
 T.H., A.P. and V.G. are supported in part by UK STFC 1039 grant ST/P000630/1.
 A.P. and V.G. received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme under grant agreement No 757646 and A.P. additionally under grant agreement No 813942.
 This work used the DiRAC Extreme Scaling service at the University of Edinburgh, operated by the Edinburgh Parallel Computing Centre on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 This equipment was funded by BEIS capital funding via STFC capital grant ST/R00238X/1 and STFC DiRAC Operations grant ST/R001006/1.
 DiRAC is part of the National e-Infrastructure.